Many interactive commands are security sensitive.

 /etc/pam.d/system-auth file look like this

-(the default file on a Fedora 7 Linux system):
+(the default file on an old Fedora Linux system):

 auth required pam_env.so auth sufficient pam_unix.so nullok try_first_pass auth requisite pam_succeed_if.so uid >= 500 quiet auth required pam_deny.so account required pam_unix.so account sufficient pam_localuser.so account sufficient pam_succeed_if.so uid < 500 quiet account required pam_permit.so

 Each of these modules should be looked up in the PAM reference

 That would tell you what each is for and what the

 Basically this (system default) policy authorizes a user to run

 some command if the user provides a valid password.

 (You've probably have seen this behavior when you try

 any command with a similar access policy (